Introverts are often the misunderstood members of social groups. There's an air of suspicion that surrounds them on account of...

-But for some people, it can take over their lives.
+For some people, anxiety can take over their lives.
 They find that they just can’t stop worrying, and spend all their time in a state of heightened stress.
 This can have profound repercussions for their mental and physical health and well-being.
 They feel profoundly distressed much of the time and can develop a range of physical symptoms, from gastro-intestinal distress to skin problems.

 If, like many people, you have generalised anxiety disorder (GAD), you feel anxious about lots of things, most of the time, rather than worrying about one specific event.
 You feel worried, you find it hard to concentrate and sleep, and your appetite might be affected.

-If you have panic disorder, you suffer from periodic bouts of debilitating panic, even when there’s nothing to worry about at all.
+If you have panic disorder, you suffer from periodic bouts of debilitating panic.
 You may find that you start to panic about when the next panic attack is going to come, creating a vicious circle.
 You may also suffer from physical symptoms, including dizziness, sweating, heart palpitations and more.
-We offer several videos that can help you overcome anxiety disorders.

 Some people suffer from very specific types of anxiety, including that of a particular thing or situation, like driving, spiders, or enclosed spaces.
 This sort of disorder is known as a simple phobia.
 Anxiety about health can also be extremely problematic.

 Other forms include post-traumatic stress disorder (PTSD) and obsessive-compulsive disorder (OCD).
 The former involves stress resulting from a traumatic experience that continues even a long time afterwards, with the latter involving obsessions and engaging in compulsions to mediate these persistent thoughts.

 - Running away from situations

 - Avoiding activities or social situations